Fossil Fighters: Champions: Plot

 After having rescued the nameable protagonist and their best friend Todd in an introduction cutscene, Joe Wildwest, the proud owner of Caliosteo Islands (comprising the Ribular, Cranial, and Ilium Islands), organizes the Caliosteo Cup, a tournament in which participants battle with vivosaurs and the winner will be rewarded with ownership of the park.
-The game then follows the Hero and his friends through the seven rounds of the Caliosteo Cup, which all begin with the opening of a new dig site around the islands.
+The game then follows the Hero and their friends through the seven rounds of the Caliosteo Cup, which all begin with the opening of a new dig site around the islands.

 Throughout the digging sessions between rounds of the Caliosteo Cup, the Hero meets Professor Nigel Scatterly, a professor who is in charge of the Caliosteo Museum on Cranial Isle and is investigating the history of the islands.
-Through six ancient tablets slowly found along the adventure called the Calio Slablets, it is revealed that the islands used to be ruled by an evil sorcerer named Zongazonga, who himself threw tournaments of vivosaur battles to choose a new vessel for him to inhabit and prolong his eternal life.
+Through six ancient tablets slowly found along the adventure called the Caliosteo Slablets, it is revealed that the islands used to be ruled by an evil sorcerer named Zongazonga, who himself threw tournaments of vivosaur battles to choose a new vessel for him to inhabit and prolong his eternal life.
 Eventually, the people of the islands prevailed against the sorcerer and managed to seal his skull away in a stone chest in the Stone Pyramid on Ribular Island.

-The criminal BareBones Brigade, led by the skeletal Don Boneyard and with Kole, Lester, and Lola as lieutenants, tries to stop the tournament in between rounds, but Joe Wildwest organizes the protagonist and their friends into the Patrol Team to counter this threat.
+The criminal BareBones Brigade, led by the skeletal Don Boneyard and with Cole, Lester, and Lola as lieutenants, tries to stop the tournament in between rounds, but Joe Wildwest organizes the protagonist and their friends into the Patrol Team to counter this threat.
 These friends are Todd, the best friend of the Hero since the start of the game, Pauleen, a girl of the Digadig tribe (featured in the first game) who wears a magic mask to feel more confident, and Rupert, an egotistical boy who is the son of a wealthy business CEO and eventually joins the Patrol Team after learning to stand against his father.
-Kole, Lester, and Lola each attempt their own plans throughout the rounds, causing mayhem meant to disrupt the Cup and using their special boneysaurs to battle with the Hero.
-After their individual plans fail, Don Boneyard resorts to attacking the Spinal Pillar, a giant structure that supports the three islands and keeps them from sinking.
+Cole, Lester, and Lola each attempt their own plans throughout the rounds, causing mayhem meant to disrupt the Cup and using their special boneysaurs to battle with the Hero.
+After their individual plans fail, Don Boneyard resorts to attacking the Spinal Pillar, a giant spinal column structure that supports the three islands and keeps them from sinking.
 By using the calcium from a Sardinisaurus fossil, the Hero is able to repair the pillar and thwart the BareBones Brigade's final plan.
-With this defeat, the Hero is led to the BareBones Brigade base, beating their leader Don Boneyard in a fossil battle and seemingly eliminating the threat of the group for the rest of the Cup.
+With this defeat, the Hero is led to the BareBones Brigade base on Bonechip Island, beating their leader Don Boneyard in a fossil battle and seemingly eliminating the threat of the group for the rest of the Cup.